 anxiety and courage

-If I am a six, then the tension between anxiety and courage is a fundamental part of my personality.
+If I am a six, the tension between anxiety and courage is a fundamental part of my personality.
 Even when I am in balance, my natural serenity comes from paying attention to sources of anxiety and dealing with them courageously, rather than shrinking into myself or running away.

 If I can break through into the realm of courage, I will have found an inner wealth beyond measure.
-But before genuine courage arrives, I must conquer my anxiety, and the uncertainty and despair that come in its wake.
+But before genuine courage arrives, I must conquer anxiety, and the uncertainty and despair that come in its wake.
 I must discover how to use anxiety as a force for personal growth.